Graffiato Art Exhibition Coming to The Y Arts Center

 A Community Interactive Art Exhibition

-FREDERICK, MD-The newest art exhibition coming to Gallery 115 at the Y Arts Center in Downtown Frederick will run from May 14 through August 15, 2022, with a Reception on Saturday, June 4th from 5 to 7pm.
+FREDERICK, MD-The newest art exhibition coming to Gallery 115 at the Y Arts Center in Downtown Frederick will run from May 14 through August 15, 2022, with a Reception on Saturday, June 18 from 6-8pm.
 The exhibition concept comes from Frederick-based artist, curator, and writer Rula Jones.

 Graffiti derives from the Italian word graffiato which means “scratched”.
 The term “graffiti” is used in art history for works of art produced by scratching a design into a surface and would later evolve to refer to the art genre that means writing or drawings made on a wall or other surface, usually without permission and within public view.

 “I am so pleased to host this exhibition in our gallery over the summer as it is a uniquely immersive experience that is fundamentally inclusive of all ages and artistic skill levels,” says Anthony Brock, Director of Arts and Humanities.

 GRAFFIATO invites the Frederick, Maryland community to use chalk to express themselves through text and drawings within an interior gallery space that has been transformed with black chalk paper.
 Local artists have also been invited to contribute.

 “I am excited to participate in Graffito at Gallery 115 because, for me, it’s so immediate and spontaneous, yet evolves over time.
 I am accustomed to work that has to be carefully planned out over months and months.
 Adding marks to an already emerging image gives the artist the opportunity to respond so immediately!”
 Says local Artist, Sarah Hempel Irani.